 (4) "Library" means a library located in Montana that is eligible for participation in state-based plans for funds under Title III of the Library Services and Construction Act (20 U.S.C.
 335c, et seq.).

 (5) "School" means:

-(a) an elementary school or secondary school that meets the definition set forth in paragraphs (14) and (25), respectively, of section 14101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+(a) an elementary school or secondary school that meets the definition set forth in subsections (14) and (25), respectively, of section 14101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 8801) and that does not have an endowment of more than $50 million; or

-(b) a bureau of indian affairs elementary and secondary school.
+(b) a bureau of Indian affairs elementary and secondary school.

 (6) "Tribal college" means a college recognized by the United States government as a tribal college.

 Section 22.
 Interim universal access program -- public access points.
 At a minimum, all public access points must provide the general public access to advanced telecommunications services that are not subscription-based.
 The access must be provided free of charge and at convenient hours on a walk-in basis.
 Public access points may offer subscription- based services, such as electronic mail, but are not required to administer these types of services.